cf73/humanity/content/collections/pages/climate.md

         content:
           -
             type: text
             text: 'Second, is the passionate voice of oceanographer Sylvia Earle, also with a video link below, sharing her lifetime’s love of and experience with every ocean.
-With humor and wisdom, she too urges us to pay attention, to take action  —  now!   '
+With humor and wisdom, she too urges us to pay attention, to take action now.  '
     type: interstitial_text
     enabled: false
   -